In addition to our school tours, Parliamentary Education Services has several programs that we run free of charge for school students.

 Parliamentary Education Services visit schools in regional and remote parts of the Northern Territory.
 We have two Outreach programs:

-- a two hour version of our parliamentary role play program which includes an informative PowerPoint presentation about Parliament, re-arranging the classroom into a Chamber (including props and costumes), assigning every student a role, deciding on a bill to debate, writing persuasive speeches and performing a mock parliamentary debate to see whether or not the bill passes.
+- a 90 minute version of our parliamentary role play program which includes an informative PowerPoint presentation about Parliament, re-arranging the classroom into a Chamber (including props and costumes), assigning every student a role, deciding on a bill to debate, writing persuasive speeches and performing a mock parliamentary debate to see whether or not the bill passes.

-We are often accompanied by the local Member and sometimes the Speaker of the Legislative Assembly and can organise for the Northern Territory Electoral Commission (NTEC) to run a session about voting and elections during the visit.
+We are often accompanied by the local Member and sometimes the Speaker of the Legislative Assembly.
+We can organise for the Northern Territory Electoral Commission (NTEC) to run a session about voting and elections during the visit.